 PUSH and POP¶

-When dealing with stacks and queues, there are specific terms used to describing adding things too and removing them from the data structure.
+When dealing with stacks and queues, there are specific terms used to describing adding things to and removing them from the data structure.
 Generally, adding something to a stack or queue is called pushing and removing something is called popping.

 <Diagram of push and pop TK>